Accept Tasks Well and Understand Expectations

 1. New Hires vs Tenured Consultants

-This depends on the tenure of consultants.
+It depends on the tenure of consultants.

 1.1.
 New Hires

-For example, in the first 2-3 months, I had no idea what was happening around me.
+For example, in my first 2-3 months, I had no idea what was happening around me.
 All this consulting talk sounded gibberish to me, and the pace of everything was too fast to comprehend.

 1.2.
 Tenured Consultants